chaplukim/data_mining_GOG_web_scrapper/README.md

 <u>GOG scrapping for the given data:</u>

-- game_title - The game title,
+- game_title - The game title.

 - game_sku - The game stock keeping unit.

 - game_score - The score of the game, given by the gamers.